Comparing different types of assessment

 What it tests:

-• Previously identified vulnerabilities using original exploits
+• Previously identified vulnerabilities using the original exploits

 • Potential bypasses of implemented fixes